AlrIsmail/Ball-Chaser-Robot/README.md

 # Ball-Chaser-Robot
-This project contains a mobile robot and the world it resides in using Gazebo and URDF.
+This project contains a mobile robot and the world it resides in created using Gazebo and URDF.
 Also, the C++ nodes in ROS to chase white colored balls.
 ## How to Launch the simulation?
 ### Clone the package in your repositry
 ```sh